 And it isn’t just digital and information literacy skills that public libraries are supporting.
 Norfolk Healthy Libraries Project is an example of providing health information literacy whilst helping customers to become more healthy and take part in activities.
 Have you gone along to your local library for a yoga class?
 Residents in Norfolk can do just this.
 This reinforces libraries as trusted sources of information and support in local communities.
 When services such as culture and sport are joined together, and at times co-located, this kind of joint project is easily accomplished.
 Read more about this initiative.

 Provision of health literacy sessions requires trained public library staff so in order to facilitate this CILIP’s Public and Mobile Libraries Group have been running Health Literacy Workshops to up-skill public library staff in supporting library users' Health Information Literacy.

 Find out more

 ILG are really keen to collect more case studies of how information literacy supports people in their everyday lives and the work that is done in public libraries needs to be celebrated.
 We would love to hear from anyone working in this field and also to hear the views of public librarians about the value of the new definition.
-Do get in touch with us via our website, follow us on twitter @infolitgroup or send an email to: email@example.com
+Do get in touch with us via the Information Literacy Group website, follow us on twitter @infolitgroup or send an email to: firstname.lastname@example.org

 With thanks to Jacqueline Widdowson and Aude Charillon from CILIP PMLG for providing some of the case studies in this article.